ari-dasci/S-SBRO-FL/README.md

 ### Running the Experiment

 To start an experiment, navigate to the **[experiment.py](experiments/experiment.py)** file and adjust the parameters as needed for your desired setup.
 Results will be saved automatically in the **result** folder.

+### License

+This code is released under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+You may use, modify, and distribute it under the terms of the license.

+If you use this code in your project, especially in a web-based service, you must make your modified source code available as well.